bramus/viewport-resize-behavior/demos/README.md

 # Viewport Resize Behavior Demos

-Set of demo pages that use the `interactive-widgets` viewport meta tag extension with its different values.
+Set of demo pages that use the `interactive-widget` viewport meta tag extension with its different values.

 View online: https://viewport-resize-behavior.netlify.app/